Murder Is Simple: It Is Conflict Resolution for the Offender

 Accountability Without Celebration

-An arrest is not a victory.
+An arrest is not a victory in my opinion.
 It is a step toward accountability.
 The purpose of homicide analysis is not prediction for its own sake.
 It is truth seeking.
 It is justice.
 Answers for families.
 It is honoring victims by understanding what happened to them accurately and ethically.
 Monique and Spencer Tepe mattered long before their names appeared in headlines.
 They are not symbols of people’s worst nightmares getting murdered in the middle of the night.
 They were people.
+I think the warrant was clear that establishing probable cause for arrest was the priority, now all the rest of the work follows.
+This has been my experience time and time again having learned “how to prosecute” murder cases from one of the best career domestic violence homicide prosecutors in history.
+I’ve taught many classes on solving and working DVH cases.
+I chose this area as my specially about 20 years ago and have learned a lot along my way.
+Victims have always taught me the most.

 The Takeaway

 Murder is not mysterious.
 It is most often not random.
-It is not unknowable.
+It is not unknowable in most cases.
+Statistics prove that.
 Murder is conflict resolution for the offender, most of the time.
-When investigators understand that, they stop asking the wrong questions.
-They stop chasing white noise.
+Can you have a random homicide for no reason?
+Yes of course.
+But is it likely to happen between the specific hours of 0200-0500 hours EST in a specific house against two specific people leaving two children unharmed?
+Those variables do not say “random.”
+When investigators understand the victim first, they stop asking the wrong questions at the jump.
+They stop chasing white noise and going down rabbit holes.
 They start seeing patterns where others see chaos.
+That’s what method does for us.
 And when a method is sound, truth does not require hindsight.

 And remember, every trail leads to the truth.
 Ride on!